sequelize/umzug/README.md

 }
 ```

-### SequelizeStorage
+#### Sequelize Storage

-Using the [SequelizeStorage](src/storages/SequelizeStorage.js) will create a table in your SQL database called `SequelizeMeta` containing an entry for each executed migration.
+Using the `sequelize` storage will create a table in your SQL database called `SequelizeMeta` containing an entry for each executed migration.
 You will have to pass a configured instance of Sequelize or an existing Sequelize model.
 Optionally you can specify the model name, table name, or column name.
 All major Sequelize versions are supported.

-#### Options
+Options:

 ```js
 {